 Frequently Asked Questions

-Which students will be living in William House?
+Which students will be living in South Village Housing?

 WPI undergraduate students.

-- William House is a house containing multiple common areas and bedrooms.
+- South Village Housing are houses containing multiple common areas and bedrooms.

 - Single, double, and triple bedrooms are available.